RushabhJSoni/reading-notes/README.md

 # Welcome to my page!
 ### [Rushabh Soni](https://slayerr1.github.io/reading-notes/)

-About me: A commercial pilot, instructor, and member of The European Association for Aviation Psychology (EAAP) with over 10 years of experience in the industry having flown various platforms from single-engine airplanes, turboprops to big jets.
-Certified scuba diver, paraglider, and aerobatic pilot.
+About me: A commercial pilot, instructor, and member of The European Association for Aviation Psychology (EAAP). scuba diver, paraglider, and aerobatic pilot.having flown various platforms from single-engine airplanes, turboprops to big jets,
 I'm now onto my next new adventure of learing how to [code!](https://upload.wikimedia.org/wikipedia/en/thumb/e/ee/RecipeBook_XML_Example.png/440px-RecipeBook_XML_Example.png)!
 Stay tuned for more, cheers!

 ## **The Growth Mind Set**